fbedesch/Kalman-tracking/README.md

 # Kalman-tracking
-Tracking resolution code with standard and Kalman filter methods
+This code contains a standalone version of the tracking code included in DELPHES.
+The calculation of the track covariance matrix can be done either with standard full covariance matrix of the measurements, including multiple scattering effects, or with a Kalman filter approach.